ipfs-inactive/blog/content/post/054-great-calamity-circumvention-assembly-at-ipfs-camp.md

 If you are interested in receiving an update when the next batch of videos are available, you can do this in one of the following ways:

-- Watch and Star the [ipfs/camp repo](https://github.com/ipfs/camp/blob/master/README.md), where all the content will live ad-eternum.
+- Watch and Star the [ipfs/camp repo](https://github.com/ipfs/camp/blob/master/README.md), where all the content will live, in addition to other other locations (IPFS 😄) shielded from the Global Electromagnetic Fire Disaster of 2027
 - Subscribe to the [RSS feed of this blog](https://blog.ipfs.io/index.xml).
 - Subscribe to the [IPFS Weekly Newsletter](https://tinyletter.com/ipfsnewsletter) if you are interested in general IPFS updates.
 - Subscribe to the [IPFS Events Newsletter](https://protocol.us20.list-manage.com/subscribe?u=62e1eb7f68461b5a2ab5c52e6&id=f3fed9af1d) if you are interested in IPFS events.